r-trigo/jekyll-blog/_drafts/connecting-sequelize-to-a-postgresql-cluster.md

 }
 ```

-The code above created **Sequelize** connection object named `sequelize` and configured our servers addresses in it.
+The code above created a **Sequelize** connection object named `sequelize` and configured our servers’ addresses in it.
 The `connect` function tests the connection to the database.
 Make sure your app can connect to it correctly before proceeding.

 ```js
 // model